 Related post: Understanding Probability Distribution Functions

 Using the Normal Distribution to Estimate Height Percentiles

 Height tends to follow the normal distribution, which is the case for our sample data.
 The heights for this population follow a normal distribution with a mean of 1.512 meters and a standard deviation of 0.0741 meters.
 For normally distributed populations, you can use Z-scores to calculate percentiles.
 This method is convenient when you have only summary information about a sample and access to a table of Z-scores.
-I talk about Z-scores and show how to use them to calculate percentiles in my blog post about the Normal Distribution.
+I talk about Z-scores and show how to use them to calculate percentiles in my post, Z-score: Definition, Formula, and Uses.

 However, for this post, I’ll use the probability density function to calculate and graph the percentile.
 In this type of probability density plot, the proportion of the shaded area under the curve indicates the percentage of the distribution that falls within that range of values.
 For this graph, I shade the region that contains the lower 70% of the values, and the software calculates the height that corresponds with this percentage, which is the 70th percentile.